Based in The Hague, the Catchpenny Ensemble is a platform for exchanging and practicing creative musical and artistic

 The diverse backgrounds and the various inputs of its members lead to a fruitful and continuous musical dialogue.
 The combination of acoustic and electronic instruments, together with video art, cinema and audio-visual elements is Catchpenny Ensemble’s defining characteristic.

-Catchpenny Ensemble has performed in various venues and festivals in the Netherlands, such as Holland Festival (Rijksmuseum, Amsterdam – 2016), Peter Ablinger’s Residency (Koninklijk Conservatorium, Nutshuis – 2016), Dag in de Branding Festival (Het Nutshuis and Korzo Theater – 2016), Spotlight: Romania.2 Film and Music Festival (DNR – 2016), Hoogtij #51 (Het Nutshuis – 2017), Koninklijk Conservatorium Spring Festival 50th anniversary (Korzo Theater – 2017) and Sounds of Silence Festival (DNR – 2016 and 2018).
+Catchpenny Ensemble has performed in various venues and festivals in the Netherlands, such as Holland Festival (Rijksmuseum, Amsterdam – 2016), Peter Ablinger’s Residency (Koninklijk Conservatorium, Nutshuis – 2016), Dag in de Branding Festival (Het Nutshuis and Korzo Theater – 2016), Spotlight: Romania.2 Film and Music Festival (DNR – 2016), Hoogtij #51 (Het Nutshuis – 2017), Koninklijk Conservatorium Spring Festival 50th anniversary (Korzo Theater – 2017), Sounds of Silence Festival (DNR – 2016 and 2018) and Gaudeamus Festival as the ensemble in Residence (Utrecht – 2019).

 Catchpenny Ensemble was involved in various educational projects with composition students from the Royal Conservatory in The Hague and visual art students from KABK in 2016 – 2017.